bhk/build/minion.md

 An "indirection" is a word that names a variable that contains target descriptions.
-Indirections may appear in contexts that expect multiple target names, namely, the command line arguments passed to make, and the `in` property of a build product.
+Indirections may appear in contexts that expect multiple target names, for example, the Make command line, and the `in` property of a build product.
 In these contexts, an "expansion" step is performed, in which indirections are replaced with the targets they reference.

 There are two forms of indirections: